 The Insomniac: He becomes this in 3.33, starting from the day he was told of what happened 14 years ago; the estimated amount of time he stayed like this varies between a day and a half and three days.

-Instant Expert: In 3.0, he learns to play a very basic (but fancy-sounding) piano-piece very quickly.
+Instant Expert: In 3.0, he learns to play a very basic (but fancy-sounding)note Kaworu's part has all the fun stuff, inc. all the trills, but Shinji's part requires a basic sense of rhythm so as to avoid being put off when the parts diverge from the usual thirds-thirds into thirds (Kaworu) vs fourths/eighths (Shinji). piano-piece in thirty seconds.
 While the piece is simple, the inflection he gives it is what you'd normally expect of someone who actually knows how to play.
 It's primarily symbolic of his relationship with Kaworu and not plot-relevant in itself, but it's still weird.

 In the original series Shinji is shown to be an extremely modest but superb cello player.
 Rebuild-Shinji may have learned the piano in the past (instead) and was being just as modest about his playing ability as he was with the cello.
 Even if not, a musician always finds it easier to learn a second instrument than someone starting from scratch.

 Played straight with theRS-Hoopers in the fight in Central Dogma.

 Just a Kid: Asuka starts calling him just a brat in 3.0, after all she's now 14 years mentally older than him.

 The subversion is particularly apparent just before the climax of 2.0, where Rei is willing to risk her life to Shinji can have the normal life she will never have, while Yui refuses to budge unless Shinji pilots unit one again so he can play his role in her plan; Both women essentially work towards diametrically opposite goals.